© Tom Zappala | All rights reserved | License Number 286247 | ABN 27 306 081 547

 Without a doubt, one of the most common complaints women have after a visit to the hairdresser is, "my hair never looked as good as it did when I left the salon."
 This exact sentiment has been echoed repeatedly in every city I've worked in across the globe.
 After hearing the same thing over and over again, a committed hairdresser should always aim to dissect and resolve the issue.
 The following opinions on the matter actively influence the philosophy I adhere to within my practice today.

 Hairdressers will typically operate from a place of their skill set and vision, not their clients.
 To this point, they see their objective as to have everyone leave the salon looking polished to an Instagram finish.
-While this does suit and support a lot of clients, it simultaneously doesn't serve an equal if not greater number of individuals.
-An over blown, over styled look doesn't suit ladies who desire a natural look and spend little time honing their aesthetic at home themselves.
+While this does suit and supports a lot of clients, it simultaneously doesn't serve an equal if not a greater number of individuals.
+An overblown, over-styled look doesn't suit ladies who desire a natural look and spend little time honing their aesthetic at home themselves.
 Many simply don't own blow dryers and need a cut which is high performing on its own.
 This is where the issue beings.
 Hairdressers often lack the refined cutting skills which can enable a design to perform on its own with minimal (or no) engagement from a client.
 Their stance is "if a client wants the cut to look right, they will need to style it as I do."
 It's all too easy to see the problem here.
 These hairdressers see themselves largely as 'artists' and not as a considerate facilitator to help each client achieve what they are after within the parameters of their skills, time and day to day aesthetic preferences.